leekevinyg/edison/README.md

 Currently, the extension can be triggered by clicking on the extension icon in the top right of the chrome toolbar or by hitting "Command+Shift+O" on a Mac or "Ctrl+Shift+O" on Windows.

-The following commands are supported.
+The following commands are supported:

 - Open
-    - Opens the first google search result that best matches the words spoken after the "open" command.
+Opens the first google search result that best matches the words spoken after the "open" command.
-    - Usage: (open) [query]
-    - Examples: "Open Spotify", "Open Youtube", "Open Netflix".
+Examples: "Open Spotify", "Open Youtube", "Open Netflix".

 - Click
-    - Tries to click anything that approximately matches the words spoken after the "click" command.
+Tries to click anything that approximately matches the words spoken after the "click" command.
-    - Usage: (click) [query]
-    - Example: "Click Sign-In", "Click the title of a video", "Click the title of a news article", "Click a netflix profile".
+Examples: "Click Sign-In", "Click the title of a video", "Click a Netflix profile".

 - Close
-    - Closes current tab.
+Closes current tab.
 Useful if a mistake or unintended tab is opened.
-    - Usage: Just say "Close"
+Example: Just say "Close"

 - Back
-    - Navigates to last visited page in the browser.
+Navigates to last visited page in the browser.
-    - Usage: Just say "Back"
+Example: Just say "Back"

 - Scroll
-    - Scrolls the page up/down/left/right
+Scrolls the page up/down/left/right
-    - Usage: (scroll) [direction]
-    - Example: "Scroll Down", "Scroll Up", "Scroll Left", "Scroll Right"
+Examples: "Scroll Down", "Scroll Up", "Scroll Left", "Scroll Right"

-- Media Controls for Video
+- Media Controls for video
-    - Plays or pauses the video in the current tab.
+Plays or pauses the video in the current tab.
-    - Usage: "Play", "Pause"
+Example: Just say "Play", "Pause" when viewing a video

 Note that the interface currently handles *one command at a time*, therefore, each command will need to invoke the interface again separately.
 Improvements to this coming shortly.